 Hotspot 2.0 is all about facilitating the user experience in service provider Wi-Fi.
 This includes an automatic discovery and network selection followed by a secure and seamless user device connection to the carrier Wi-Fi network.

-Wi-Fi CERTIFIED Passpoint™ was launched by Wi-Fi Alliance as an industry-wide solution to streamline network access in Wi-Fi hotspots and eliminate the need for users to find and authenticate a network each time they connect.
-The Passpoint certification is based on the Hotspot 2.0 specification providing the underlying technical documentation developed by the Wi-Fi Alliance members.
+Wi-Fi CERTIFIED Passpoint™ was launched by Wi-Fi Alliance through partnerships between mobile device manufacturers, network equipment vendors, and operators.
+The purpose was to streamline network access in Wi-Fi hotspots and eliminate the need for users to find and authenticate a network each time they connect.
+The Passpoint certification is based on the Hotspot 2.0 specification.

 The ingredients of a Hotspot 2.0 Wi-Fi network